Credit Bubbles in Arbitrage Markets: The Geometric Arbitrage Approach to Credit Risk: Credit Risk

-\end{itemize} \end{proposition} We can apply Theorem \ref{holonomy} to the credit market to characterize no arbitrage. \begin{corollary}[\textbf{No Arbitrage Credit Market}] Let $\lambda=\lambda_t$ and $\LGD=\LGD_t$ be the default intensity and the Loss-Given-Default, respectively, of the corporate bond.
-The following assertions are equivalent: \begin{itemize} \item [(i)] The credit market model satisfies the no-free-lunch-with-vanishing-risk condition. \item[(ii)] There exists a positive semimartingale $\beta=(\beta_t)_{t\ge0}$ such that deflators and short rates satisfy for all times the condition
+We can apply Theorem \ref{holonomy} to the credit market to characterize no arbitrage. \begin{theorem}[\textbf{No Arbitrage Credit Market}] Let $\lambda=\lambda_t$ and $\LGD=\LGD_t$ be the default intensity and the Loss-Given-Default, respectively, of the corporate bond.
+The following assertions are equivalent: \begin{itemize} \item [(i)] The credit market model satisfies the no-free-lunch-with-vanishing-risk condition. \item[(ii)] There exists a positive local martingale $\beta=(\beta_t)_{t\ge0}$ such that deflators and short rates satisfy for all times the condition